 Withdrawal

-Any candidate may withdraw their statement of qualifications, either in person or by a signed statement of withdrawal, no later than 5:00 p.m. of the next business day following the close of nominations.
+Any candidate may withdraw his/her statement of qualifications, either in person or by a signed statement of withdrawal, no later than 5:00 p.m. of the next business day following the close of the nomination period.

 Confidentiality